 This lesson provides an overview of incentive/reward management.
-After going through the lesson you will generate knowledge about different types of incentives, the concept of total reward and allowances.
-This is followed by a description of the monetary and non-monetary incentives.
+After going through the lesson:

+- (i) you will be able to generate knowledge about different types of incentives, the concept of total reward and allowances - (ii) this is followed by a description of the monetary and non-monetary incentives.